dmurfet/dmurfet.github.io/onramp.markdown

 # Installing software

-You can run some tutorials and basic experiments using free hosted Jupyter notebooks such as [Google Colab](https://colab.research.google.com/) however for research you will want to set up your own machine (preferably with a GPU, but this is not strictly necessary).
+You can run some tutorials and basic experiments using free hosted Jupyter notebooks such as [Google Colab](https://colab.research.google.com/) however for research you will want to set up your own machine (see below).
 Operating systems in order of preference for deep learning development are Linux > Mac > Windows.
 You might have trouble on Windows.
 For experiments we usually need to use cloud machines, either [AWS](https://aws.amazon.com/) or [GCP](https://cloud.google.com/) (expensive!) or on local clusters such as [Nectar](https://nectar.org.au/) or [Spartan](https://dashboard.hpc.unimelb.edu.au/).

 You will need the following